Angel Canino

-Angel Anne Canino (born June 23, 2003) is a Filipino volleyball player.
-She played for the Philippines women's national under-23 volleyball team in the 2019 Women's Volleyball Kor Royal Cup held in Thailand.
+Angel Anne Canino (born June 25, 2003) is a Filipino volleyball player.
+She is a current member of the women's national volleyball team in the Philippines.

+Also, she is playing as an outside hitter for the De La Salle Lady Spikers in the University Athletic Association of the Philippines and has played for the Philippines women's national Under-23 volleyball team in the 2019 Women's Volleyball Kor Royal Cup held in Thailand.

 Personal life

 Canino was born in Bacolod to volleyball coach parents.
 She studied at Bacolod Tay Tung High School then transferred to De La Salle Santiago Zobel School and played in the UAAP juniors volleyball tournament where she was awarded as one-time Seasons MVP, and two-time Best Outside Hitter.

-She played twice for the national team in 2019 Women's Volleyball Kor Royal Cup and in 2019 ASEAN School Games.
+She played twice for the junior national team in 2019 Women's Volleyball Kor Royal Cup and placed silver in the 2019 ASEAN School Games.

+In 2024, she debuted for the senior national team in the 2024 Asian Women's Volleyball Challenge Cup, where the Philippines finished as Bronze medalists and achieved its first podium finish in any Asian Volleyball Confederation tournament.
+The following year, the Philippines achieved its highest AVC placement, with a Silver medal-finish in the 2025 AVC Women's Volleyball Nations Cup.
+In each tournament, Canino was awarded as the Best Opposite Spiker and one of the Best Outside Spikers, respectively.

+She is currently taking a degree in American Studies at De La Salle University.